Discover how long does wood shake roof last

 4. Maintenance Practices

-Although wood shake roofs need more maintenance than asphalt or metal roofing, it’s still manageable.
+Although wood shake roof maintenance demands more than asphalt shingle or metal roofing, it’s still manageable.
 Maintaining your roof consistently will help it reach the higher end of its lifespan.

 To maximize longevity, homeowners should: